-- •Students will attend a pre-approved fine arts venue and submit a written assessment of the experience. - •Students will visually identify and describe formal elements of art and principles of design in an artwork. - •Students will demonstrate an understanding of the role of the artist and art in society.
+- •Students will view an approved fine arts venue (online) and submit a written assessment of the experience. - •Students will analyze a work of art using the basic formal elements, principles, compositional structures, and stylistic characteristics of the visual arts (i.e. line, shape, mass, value, color, texture, pattern, space, time, motion, unity, variety, balance, symmetry, emphasis, scale, proportion, rhythm, style). - •Students will demonstrate an understanding of the role of the artist and art in society.